junsiyang/kylinextra/README.md

 ## KylinLdapAuthoritiesPopulator
 #### Why we need it:

 There are three build-in roles of Kylin: "ADMIN", "MODELER", "ANALYST".
-And Kylin supports LDAP authentication.
-But only "ADMIN" role can be configured with a LDAP group name.(kylin.security.acl.admin-role)
+Meanwhile Kylin supports LDAP authentication but only "ADMIN" role can be configured with a LDAP group name.(kylin.security.acl.admin-role)

 In some situation only one role is not enough.
 So KylinLdapAuthoritiesPopulator can be used to extend this function